 The Fund may invest in emerging markets.
 These markets tend to be very inefficient and illiquid as well as subject to political and other factors to a heightened degree relative to non-emerging markets.
 Many emerging markets are developing both economically and politically and in some cases have relatively unstable governments and economies based on only a few commodities or industries.
-Many emerging market countries do not have firmly established product markets and companies in these markets might lack depth of management and can be very vulnerable to political or economic developments such as nationalization of key industries.
-Additional risks associated with investment in emerging markets include: (i) greater risk of expropriation, confiscatory taxation, nationalization, social and political instability (including the risk of changes of government following elections or otherwise) and economic instability; (ii) the relatively small current size of some of the markets for securities and other investments in emerging markets issuers and the current relatively low volume of trading, resulting in lack of liquidity and in price volatility; (iii) increased risk of national policies which restrict the Fund's investment opportunities, including restrictions on investing in issuers or industries deemed sensitive to relevant national interests; (iv) the absence of developed legal structures governing private or foreign investment and private property; (v) the potential for higher rates of inflation or hyper-inflation; (vi) increased currency risk and risk of the imposition, extension or continuation of foreign exchange controls including managed adjustments in relative currency values; (vii) increased information and (xi) different corporate governance frameworks.
-The emerging markets risks described above also increase counterparty risks for investments in those markets.
-In addition, investor risk aversion to emerging markets can have a significant adverse effect on the value and/or liquidity of investments which is
+Many emerging markets countries do not have firmly established product markets and companies in these markets might lack depth of management and can be very vulnerable to political or economic developments such as nationalization of key industries.
+Additional risks associated with investment in emerging markets include: (i) greater risk of expropriation, confiscatory taxation, nationalization, social and political instability (including the risk of changes of government following elections or otherwise) and economic instability; (iii) the relatively small current size of some of the markets for securities and other investments in emerging markets include: (i) greater risk of national policies which restrict the Fund's investment opportunities, including restrictions on investing in issuers or industries deemed sensitive to relevant national interests; (iv) the absence of developed legal structures governing private or foreign investment and private property; (v) the potential for higher rates of inflation or hyper-inflation; (vi) increased currency risk and risk of the imposition, extension or continuation of foreign exchange controls including managed adjustments in relative currency values; (vii) increased inderes rate risk; (viii) increased risk for investments and auditing practices which result in increased risk of nancial information and (xi) differences in accounting standards and auditing practices which result in increased risk of unreliable financial information and (xi) different corporate governance frameworks.
+The emerging markets risks described above also increase counterparty risks for investments in those market